Pot Luck Beans of America Selection

 |

 A classic chili bean that holds its shape through long, slow, cooking and exudes a generous, dark, rich broth.
-The Heirloom Bean Co's sources these beans from North American bean specialist Rancho Gordo, founded in the early 2000s by Steve Sando to preserve and promote traditional and rare bean varieties of the Americas. |
+The Heirloom Bean Co sources these and a range of other Phaseolus beans from North American bean specialist Rancho Gordo, founded in the early 2000s by Steve Sando to preserve and promote traditional and rare bean varieties of the Americas. |

 A really lovely cousin to the piebald red-and-white Anasazi bean, Vaquero have intriguing black and white markings that recall a Friesian cow.
 The flavour is reminiscent of the Anasazi, but a little lighter.
 The real fun is the inky, black pot liquor.
 It looks cool and tastes great.